Crow-Nighty/Nighty/README.md

 ## Terms of Service (T.O.S)

-- Do not modify this website
+- Do not modify footer of this website
 - Do not sell this website
 - These T.O.S can be changed at any time
 - You agree to there T.O.S on useing this website